apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 NOTE from Mara: The idea was that we should have an input type for any system resource, so perhaps even for the user.
 But it's a super low priority.

-The use case for `actor` could be for example a testing actor with 3 inputs:
+The use case for `actor` could be for example a testing Actor with 3 inputs:
-- actor to be tested
+- Actor to be tested
 - test function containing for example Jest unit test over the output
-- input for the actor
+- input for the Actor

-and the testing actor would call the given actor with a given output and in the end execute tests if the results are correct.
+and the testing Actor would call the given Actor with a given output and in the end execute tests if the results are correct.
 Similarly you could have a `runId` on input but maybe there is no good usecase.

 TODO JC: Not sure how `actor` and `actorRun` are supposed to work?
-For example, if `actor` is a reference to other actor to be called, why not use webhook?
+For example, if `actor` is a reference to other Actor to be called, why not use webhook?
 And how about `actorRun` ???